HABITAT & BIODIVERSITY ASSESSMENT TOOL

 About the Habitat & Biodiversity Assessment Tool

 Developed and designed for Alberta producers, the Habitat and Biodiversity Assessment Tool is now part of the Habitat Management Chapter in the Environmental Farm Plan.
-The tool was created to build awareness and help you learn about how beneficial management practices can impact biodiversity and the habitat of all species, especially those at risk that may exist on your lands.
+The tool was created to build awareness and help you learn about how stewardship opportunities can impact biodiversity and the habitat of all species, especially those at risk that may exist on your lands.

 About 75% of Alberta’s species at risk are found in the grassland and parkland regions.
 These regions make up the bulk of Alberta’s agricultural farmlands.
 As stewards of these lands, producers are in a unique position to help maintain and protect the habitat of these species at risk.